New Jersey Rep. Frank Pallone, Jr. is calling on the FDA to launch a probe into asbestos in teen makeup sold in Claire’s Stores and Justice Retail.

 “Recently, there has been a lot of sort of frightening stories about cosmetics retailers marketing to children and to young teenagers, or young people, products that have had problems,” said Pallone.

-Claire’s said in early January that tests results from two independent labs confirmed earlier tests that the products were “asbestos free, completely safe and meet all government requirements.”
+Claire’s said in early January that test results from two independent labs confirmed earlier tests that the products were “asbestos free, completely safe and meet all government requirements.”

 The company said any reports that suggest the products are unsafe are “totally false.”